peterhinch/micropython-font-to-py/FONT_TO_PY.md

  1. Font file path.
 Must be a ttf or otf file.
  2. Height in pixels.
  3. Output file path.
-Must have a .py extension otherwise a binary font file will be created.
+Filename must have a .py extension.

 ### Optional arguments:

  * -f or --fixed If specified, all characters will have the same width.
 By default fonts are assumed to be variable pitch.
- * -x Specifies horizontal mapping (default is vertical).
+ * -x or --xmap Specifies horizontal mapping (default is vertical).
- * -b Specifies bit reversal in each font byte.
+ * -r or --reverse Specifies bit reversal in each font byte.
+ * -s or --smallest Ordinal value of smallest character to be stored.
+Default 32 (ASCII space).
+ * -l or --largest Ordinal value of largest character to be stored.
+Default 126.
+ * -e or --errchar Ordinal value of character to be rendered if an attempt is made to display an out-of-range character.
+Default 63 (ASCII "?").

-Optional arguments other than the fixed pitch argument will be specified in the device driver documentation.
+Any requirement for arguments -xr will be specified in the device driver documentation.
 Bit reversal is required by some display hardware.

 ### Output

 The specified height is a target.
 The algorithm gets as close to the target height as possible (usually within one pixel).
-The actual height achieved is displayed on completion.
+The actual height achieved is displayed on completion, along with the width of the widest character.

 A warning is output if the output filename does not have a .py extension as the creation of a binary font file may not be intended.